adamcharnock/lightbus/docs/index.rst

 applications/processes.**

-Lightbus will be able to substitute for message queues such as Celery & Rq, but it will encourage a more extensible & loosely coupled architecture.
+Lightbus will be able to substitute for message queues such as Celery & Rq, but it will encourage a more extensible and loosely coupled architecture.

 Lightbus will not be aimed at microservice architectures.
 Rather at